janhohenheim/Hippocrates/README.md

 ###GetFitness()
 This method tells the trainer how good this specific instance is compared to others.
-It gets called automatically when the `ITrainable` object dies It's used to generate this objects offspring, with a fitness score of zero or lower meaning that this individuals genes are not going to get passed on
+It gets called automatically when the `INetworkTrainer` object dies It's used to generate this objects offspring, with a fitness score of zero or lower meaning that this individuals genes are not going to get passed on

 Note that in very analog programs such as real world simulations, true perfection should be unreachable